Our Legacy Shop is Still Live:

 Fluoride and ADHD

-In their comprehensive monograph, fluoride is considered a human developmental neurotoxicant, meaning it can disturb the development of the nervous system.
+In their comprehensive monograph, it is considered a human developmental neurotoxicant, meaning it can disturb the development of the nervous system.

 What else can fluoride do in our bodies?
 So glad you asked!